top of page

 At times, lessons are imparted through painful dynamics that are a part of the soul's journey.
 Pain moves a person to look, explore, ponder, and hopefully learn and grow.
 The formula for a NEW and BETTER decision is created when they have accumulated the' RIGHT KNOWLEDGE.'
 Until then, a DIFFERENT choice is nearly impossible.

-We are mere participants in the lesson's unfolding.
+We are mere participants in the unfolding of the lesson.

 P.S.
 Let me know if this has resonated with you.
 How do you see control playing out in your life?
 What is the lesson it is teaching you?

-I would love to chat if you need support in this area.
-Go to my website and schedule a chat with me - it's always free to do so.
+I'd be happy to chat if you need support in this area.
+Click the link below to access my schedule and pick a time to chat with me - it's always free to do so and there is no further obligation.

 Namaste!